dimitris-de/bdd-demo/README.md

 - **Improves Usability**: Identifies usability issues that may not have been apparent during earlier testing phases.
 - **Encourages Collaboration**: Promotes continuous collaboration between technical and non-technical team members.

+---

-### Acceptance Testing as a Form of End-to-End Testing
+## Acceptance Testing and End-to-End Testing

 Acceptance testing often involves end-to-end (E2E) scenarios to validate that the system meets business requirements in real-world conditions.

-- **Acceptance Testing**: Emphasizes the user perspective, focusing on whether the system meets user needs and acceptance criteria.
+- **Acceptance Testing**: Focuses on the user perspective, ensuring the system meets user needs and acceptance criteria.
-- **End-to-End Testing**: Emphasizes the system perspective, focusing on the technical correctness of workflows across integrated components.
+- **End-to-End Testing**: Focuses on the technical correctness of workflows across integrated components.

 ---